amoekesch/Kompass/README.md

 **What Kompass is not!** Kompass was never meant to implement all available NordVPN features.
 It's intention is to provide a quick and easy way to connect to a VPN, disconnect a VPN and show the current VPN status.
 All of this in a graphical user interface for the KDE Plasma desktop environment.

 ## Installation
 **Kompass is easy to install.** It comes with its own installation script that will guide you through the installation process.
-Grab the latest release, unpack it, and run the installer.
+Grab the **[latest release](https://github.com/amoekesch/Kompass/releases)**, unpack it, and run the installer.

 ```bash
 $ tar -xvf Kompass-*.tar.gz